tildaslashalef/mindnest/README.md

 - Sync and share code reviews across team members
 - Collaborate on code improvements with shared comments and annotations
 - Track review history and progress across projects
-- Integrate with existing CI/CD pipelines and code review workflows
 - Provide team-wide insights and metrics on code quality

 The Mindnest Web Server will act as a central hub for development teams to coordinate their code review processes, making collaborative code improvement more efficient while leveraging the power of LLM-assisted analysis.
 Users can continue using Mindnest as a fully local tool or choose to connect to the centralized server when team collaboration is needed.